guardian/coding-exercises/election-results/README.md

 ## Enhancements

 The results service may be behind the actual results or may contain an error.
 We want to be able to combine the results file with an "override" file.
-If a consitituency has an entry for a party in the override file that value should be used instead of the result file.
+If a constituency has an entry for a party in the override file that value should be used instead of the result file.

 If the constituency is not present in the results file the result should be added entirely from the override file.

+## Swing-o-meter

+Suppose we have a result file from the previous election in the same format.
+Add the percentage changes in the vote to the results.

+Calculate the average change towards or away from the parties and then use this average swing to predict the result of elections that are in the previous election's result file but not in the current one.

+### Extension

+Discuss (but do not solve in code) how you would amend this solution to deal with the fact that the number of eligible voters changes from election to election.